wesley-ruede/Android/README.md

 11/03/19 -- added a user account to be stored with firebse/Firestore in the future.

 11/06/19 -- I've hit trouble with trying to get a download link.
 This is day three of trying to figure out the process.
 I thinking I need to use an OnCompleteListner() and then follow up with an OnCompleteListener() in the StoreData method that will be declared.
 Right now the code works but, the final output is not as expected.
-I want to be able to store the data in the cloud
+I want to be able to store the data in the cloud.

+11/08/19 -- Syntatx wise the code works.
+I have implemented the code that is needed for a sucessfull download of the image for the most part.
+I know some of it is still broken.
+I still have a bit more work to do until I can move forward.